davidpierce/nomnom/README.md

 ## Development

-To set up your developent environment, create a virtual environment for NOMNOM.
+To set up your developent environment, create a virtual environment for NomNom.
 From the nomnom directory,

 ```
 mkvirtualenv -a . -r 3rdparty/python/requirements.txt nomnom
 ```

-Once you have done this, you can work on NOMNOM with the command
+Once you have done this, you can work on NomNom with the command

 ```
 workon nomnom